Credit Loans

 To be a co-applicant, you may have to have a good credit history and some sort of income, depending on the loan and lender.
 The good thing about co-borrowing is that lenders may be more flexible with a loan’s qualification and amount.
 This is because more than one person is responsible for repaying the loan.
 Like most loans, you will need to be at least 18 years old to qualify, and you may have to live in the same state for which you are applying for a loan.

-Like being a co-signer, you should know about the pros and cons of being a co-borrower before signing up for a joint loan or asking another person to co-borrow with you.
+Like being a co-signer, you should know about the pros and cons of being a co-borrower before signing up for a joint loan or asking another person to be a co-borrower.

 Pros